C0D3D3V/Moodle-DL/README.md

-This project is still being worked on and is not yet fully operational.
+The project is still in the early beta phase.
+Please give me feedback so that I can quickly deliver improvements.
 ======

 # Moodle-Downloader